JosephusPaye/Keen-UI/Customization.md

      }
      ```

-5. Now you can customize the component styles by overriding Keen UI variables in the `variables.scss` file you created.
+5. Now you can customize the component styles by overriding Keen UI variables in the `variables.scss` file you created, and importing the component from source.
 Read on for more details.

-### Brand colors
+### Customizing brand colors

 The `primary` and `accent` theme colors can be customized using the `$brand-primary-color` and `$brand-accent-color` variables.